 What to Bring on This Trip

 The success of any long hunt begins with good preparation.
-As such, aside from your rifles, be sure to carry all other essentials such as ammunition, food, and water.
+You can check out Lunde Studio if you’re looking for reviews and comparisons on different rifles, accessories, and more.
+Aside from your rifles, be sure to carry all other essentials such as ammunition, food, and water.

 Of course, clothing is also a concern when going on a trip.
 You'll need clothing that's warm, can dry quickly, and, most of all, will keep you comfortable.
 Depending on the weather, you can bring heavy-duty rain jackets and pants, or lightweight rain coats and light layering clothes.

 A first-aid kit will also come in handy, especially if you're going far.
 Don't forget other personal effects like a cell phone, sunglasses, binoculars, a flashlight, and bug spray.